Apple has decided to enter the ring when it comes to credit cards.

 Get great earn rates on your basic day to day spending:

-- 4% cash back on gas and groceries,
+- 4% cash back on groceries and recurring bills,

-- 2% cash back on drugstores and recurring bills, and
+- 2% cash back on gas and daily transit, and

 - 1% cash back on all other purchases.

 Plus in the first 3 months, you’ll earn 10% cash back on all purchases, on your first $2,000 in spending.